Bernaise Sauce Recipe (Classic Bearnaise Recipe)

 - 3,5 oz (100 g) cold unsalted butter, diced

 - Whisk vigorously to keep the yolk from scrambling.
-Keep the pan over very low heat and keep on whisking until the yellow yolk sauce gets a sabayon like consistency.
+Keep the pan over very low heat and keep on whisking until the yolk sauce gets a sabayon like consistency.

-- One by one add small pieces of the cold unsalted butter to the pan and continuously move the butter around on a fork until it has fully melted.
+- One by one add small pieces of the cold butter to the pan and continuously move the butter around on a fork until it has fully melted.
 Then add another bit of butter.
 Keep the heat very low.

 - Transfer the cooked steaks onto warm plates.
 Serve with the bernaise sauce.